sul-dlss/sul-embed/README.md

 ### Adding a Download Panel
 Viewers can add their own download panel.
-To do this, create a template in `app/views/embed/download`, to provide the HTML for the download panel.
+To do this, create a component in `app/components/embed/download`, to provide the HTML for the download panel.

 In order to enable the download panel you need to provide a method in your viewer class.
 This method lets the footer logic know that the viewer will provide a download panel and it should render the Download button.